[2025] COVID-19: If I test positive or have symptoms, will I be separated from my baby after birth?

 The organization Evidence Based Birth has put together a legal form that you can use if you want to assert a legal right to remain with your baby even though your clinical team is recommending separation.
 You can access the Evidence Based Birth “Sample Informed Consent Form for Refusal to Separate Birthing Parent and Infant” here.

 In August 2020, the CDC updated its guidance on whether a COVID-positive mother and her newborn should be separated.
-That guidance has not changed since.
+While this information is no longer published on the CDC website, neither has it been disclaimed.

 The CDC

-• explicitly acknowledges that the decision is ultimately up to the family
+• explicitly acknowledged that the decision is ultimately up to the family

-In addition, the CDC continues to support breastfeeding by mothers who are COVID-positive.
+In addition, the CDC supported breastfeeding by mothers who are COVID-positive.

 The CDC supports rooming in